enpage/enpage/docs/index.md

   - title: Beautiful single-page websites
     details: Create amazing websites with ease and without any coding.
   - title: Build your own templates
-    details: Create templates for Enpage.
+    details: Create templates for Upstart.
 Use them, share them, or make money from them.
   - title: Vite based
     details: Based on Vite, the next generation frontend tooling.
   - title: Open Source
-    details: Enpage SDK is released under AGPL-3.0 license and available on GitHub.
+    details: Upstart SDK is released under AGPL-3.0 license and available on GitHub.

 ---